Anna Pavlovna of Russia, Queen of the Netherlands

 Willem II and Anna Pavlovna with their family.
 From left to right: the future Willem III, Alexander, Willem II, Anna Pavlovna, Sophie, and Hendrik; Credit – Wikipedia

 Anna and Willem moved to the Netherlands shortly before the birth of their first child.
 She became known in the Netherlands (which at that time included present-day Belgium) by the Dutch version of her name, Anna Paulownia.
-Although she took an interest in Dutch history and learned to speak the language quite well, Anna was very homesick for her family and for Russia.
+Although she was interested in Dutch history and learned to speak the language quite well, Anna was very homesick for her family and Russia.
 She compensated by remaining in constant contact with her family and recreating bits of Russia in the Netherlands.

-Anna became especially dismayed when in 1840 the family was forced to leave Brussels due to the revolution and formation of Belgium.
-Always very observant and proud of her impressive position, Anna found the more relaxed social constraints in Amsterdam very tough to weather.
+Anna became especially dismayed in 1840 when the family was forced to leave Brussels for Amsterdam due to the revolution and formation of the Kingdom of Belgium.
+Always very observant and proud of her impressive position, Anna found the more relaxed social constraints in Amsterdam very difficult to weather.
 Anna and Willem also separated around this time due to differences in personalities and his affairs with both men and women.

-Anna became Queen of the Netherlands in October of 1840 after her father-in-law’s abdication.
-She and Willem II came to something of an understanding in their relationship early in his reign and lived together after that time.
-However, Anna never really connected with the Dutch public and was not a popular queen.
+Anna became Queen of the Netherlands in October 1840 after her father-in-law’s abdication.
+Anna and her husband, now King Willem II of the Netherlands, came to an understanding in their relationship early in his reign and lived together after that time.
+However, Anna never connected with the Dutch public and was not a popular queen.
 She founded several orphanages in the Netherlands and did not meddle in politics.
 Anna is remembered particularly for her association with a genus of plants named in her honor by a Dutch botanist.
 Paulownia, which is native to Southeast Asia, is a fast-growing plant; its wood is used in making musical instruments and some furniture.
 Charcoal made from Paulownia wood is used in fireworks, cosmetics, and by artists for sketching.

 Queen Anna Pavlovna as a widow, next to the bust of her husband King Willem II; Credit – Wikipedia